theriyazo/theriyazo/README.md

 - 👀 I’m interested in javaScript, html5,css,python and grabbing coffee😋.
 - 🌱 I’m currently learning web devlopment and android development.
 - 💞️ I’m looking to collaborate on web dev projects.
-- 📫 How to reach me connect me on linkedin www.linkedin.com/in/theriyazo 👀.
+- 📫 How to reach me?
+-  connect me on linkedin www.linkedin.com/in/theriyazo 👀.

 <!---
 theriyazo/theriyazo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.